henyxia/notes/ceph/tuning-osd.md

 Sometimes, Ceph OSD use way more memory than expected.
 Most of the time, the thumb rule to apply is 1To of storage being equal to 1Go of memory.
-In some case, like recovery or scrubbings, the rule does not work, resulting in a OOM kill in memory restrained environment.
+In some cases, like recovery or scrubbing, the rule does not work, resulting in a OOM kill in a memory restrained environment.

 When using bluestore, it is possible to reduce the memory used by OSD by tuning some particular settings through the admin socket of the OSD.
-Usualy, this socket can be found in: `/var/run/ceph/${CLUSTER}-${OSD_ID}.asok`.
+Usually, this socket can be found in: `/var/run/ceph/${CLUSTER}-${OSD_ID}.asok`.

-To display current values of the bluestore cache, use:
+To display the current values of the bluestore cache, use:
 `ceph daemon ${OSD_ADMIN_SOCKET} config show | grep bluestore_cache_size`

 Example: